quasarframework/quasar-ui-qiconpicker/app-extension/README.md

 ```
 Quasar CLI will retrieve it from NPM and install the extension.

-## Prompts

-> If your app extension uses prompts, explain them here, otherwise remove this section.

 # Uninstall
 ```bash
 quasar ext remove @quasar/qiconpicker
 ```

-# Info
-> Add longer information here that will help the user of your app extension.

-# Other Info
-> Add other information that's not as important to know

 # Donate
 If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).